UMR-PASSAGES/DissolveWithStats/README.md

 For each field other than the one used to group geometries, you can choose a statistic to calculate.

-For example, if you have a polygon layer corresponding to small administrative units, with 2 fields :
-* one for the bigger administrative units code
-* one for the population

-You can create another polygon layer corresponding to the bigger administrative units, with the sum of the population for each of these units.

 Statistics available for numeric fields :
 * count
 * first